DemonIngester/DemonIngester/README.md

   <img width="460" height="300" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNGIxeWtvbmN2bGFzNXM1bjR1bmY2OHE1dXdvMXExNG85ZzJncnE4NSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/TRebCjNbc4dIA/giphy.gif">
 </p>

 <p align="center">I love tech and have been dabbling in the world of programming since I was 15.
-I started by making programs to solve puzzles in the games I played now I mainly make websites/web applications but have some experience making object-oriented programs in C++ for embedded systems.
+I started by making programs to solve puzzles in the games I played.
+Now I mainly make websites/web applications but have some experience making object-oriented programs in C++ for embedded systems.
 My goal is to continue studying web development and become a full-stack developer, then possibly branch into cloud/server development.</p>

 ---